-- Don't trust your senses, even your nose, to protect you from carbon monoxide; this deadly gas is invisible and has no smell.
-When you buy a generator also buy a battery operated carbon monoxide alarm.
+Don't trust your senses for protection from carbon monoxide; this deadly gas is invisible and odourless.
+When you buy a generator, also buy a battery-operated carbon monoxide alarm.
 It works like a smoke alarm, sounding an alert if carbon monoxide levels become dangerous.

-- Be a good neighbour.
-If the power is out, your neighbours are probably sleeping with their windows open so try to place it where it will cause the least amount of intrusion.
+Be a good neighbour.
+If the power is out, your neighbours are probably sleeping with their windows open so try to locate it where it will cause the least disturbance to everyone.

 - Don't plug a generator directly into your home's wiring.
-Power from a generator connected to a home's wiring will 'back feed' into powerlines, which could severely injure or kill a neighbour or a repair crew working to restore your service.
+Power from a generator connected to a home's wiring will 'back feed' into power lines, potentially severely injuring or killing a neighbour or a repair crew working to restore service.

-- Appliances can be plugged directly into the generator, but always read the manufacturer's instructions carefully first.
+- Appliances can be plugged directly into the generator, but always read the manufacturer's instructions carefully.

-- Always follow the manufacturer's recommendations on how to ground the generator.
+- Always follow the manufacturer's recommendations for earthing the generator.

-- As petrol and diesel powered generators produce deadly carbon monoxide fumes, always run portable generators outside the house - never inside or in a garage.
-Keep generators well away from open windows - including your neighbours' - so deadly exhaust fumes do not come into the home.
+- Petrol and diesel-powered generators produce deadly carbon monoxide fumes.
+Run portable generators outside the house - never inside or in a garage.
+Keep generators well away from open windows, including your neighbours' windows, so deadly exhaust doesn’t enter the home.

-- Each generator has a rated wattage, which provides a limit on the appliances you can safely power.
+- Each generator has a rated wattage which provides a limit on the appliances it will safely power.

-- Follow the manufacturer's recommendations for its proper use and capacity and don't try to connect lots of appliances at once.
+- Follow the manufacturer's recommendations for proper use and capacity and don't try to connect a lot of appliances at once.

 - Rotate the use of larger items.
-This will allow you to use a smaller generator which costs less and is easier to move when you need to.
+This way, you can continue to use your smaller generator which costs less to buy and is easier to move.

-- Overloading the generator can damage your appliances when they are connected.
+- Overloading the generator can result in damage to appliances.

-- Save fuel and money by using appliances only when you need to.
-If no appliances are running, switch the generator off.
+- Save fuel and money by using appliances only as needed.
+If no devices are running, shut the generator off.

-- If you're just running a few lights, using other sources may cost less than running the generator.
+- If you're only running a few lights, using other sources may cost less than running a generator.

-- Refrigerators may only need to run a few hours a day to preserve your food.
+- Refrigerators may only need to run a few hours a day to preserve food.

 - Don't leave a running generator unattended.
 Turn it off at night and when you're away from home.

-When the wet season is over, store your generator properly and carefully so it will be ready to go next season when you need it.
+When the wet season is over, store your generator properly so it will be ready to go next season when you need it.